Hoverth/wayland-virtual-keyboards/README.md

 or a pull request and it can be added!

 By contributing, you agree to license your contribution under the license.

+### Contributing Guidelines

+- As this is an accessibility project (as OSKs are accessibility tools), any and all use-cases for an OSK should be seen as valid methods that should be accounted for and supported to some degree.

 ## License